 Is the 11th arrondissement suitable for large families?

-The 11th offers many advantages for families: varied public and private schools, parks and gardens (square Maurice-Gardette, jardin Truillot), a dynamic neighborhood life with local shops, and excellent transport links (lines 1, 2, 5, 8, 9).
-The main challenge is finding sufficient surface area, as the 11th is historically a neighborhood of smaller units.
+The 11th offers many advantages for families: varied public and private schools, parks and gardens (square Maurice-Gardette, jardin Truillot), a dynamic neighbourhood life with local shops, and excellent transport links (lines 1, 2, 5, 8, 9).
+The main challenge is finding sufficient surface area, as the 11th is historically a neighbourhood of smaller units.

 What budget should you plan for a large family apartment in the 11th?